Ningbo: Higher education

-Secondary and primary education
+Primary and secondary education

-Compulsory education is from the ages 6 to 15.
-Students are catered to in a variety of state and private schools.
-Studying for the Gaokao (高考), a cumulative test taken at the end of high school, is optional.
-At the end of 2020, there were 86 regular high schools with 93,000 students in Ningbo; 35 vocational schools with 69,000 students; 230 junior high schools with 21.7 students; and 427 primary schools with 517,000 students.
-There were also 838 full-time private primary and secondary schools (including kindergartens) in the city, with 258,000 students, accounting for 21.7% of the city's full-time primary and secondary school students.
-In the compulsory education section, there were 288,000 children of migrant workers who went to schools in Ningbo.
+Compulsory education in Ningbo follows the national system, covering ages 6 to 15 and consisting of six years of primary school and three years of junior secondary school.
+Both public and private schools operate across the city.
+Preparation for the Gaokao (高考), the national university entrance examination taken at the end of senior high school, is optional.

+By the end of 2020, Ningbo had 86 regular high schools enrolling about 93,000 students, 35 vocational secondary schools with 69,000 students, 230 junior high schools with approximately 217,000 students, and 427 primary schools with 517,000 students.
+The city also hosted 838 full-time private primary and secondary schools (including kindergartens), enrolling around 258,000 students, accounting for 21.7% of all full-time primary and secondary students.
+Children of migrant workers constituted a significant share of enrollments, with about 288,000 attending schools in Ningbo.

 International education

-Several schools are permitted to operate foreign educational programs as an alternative to the Chinese National curriculum and to accept international students.
+Ningbo hosts several international and international-division schools authorized to deliver foreign curricula and enroll international students as alternatives to the Chinese national curriculum.

-Access International Academy Ningbo (AIAN) and Ningbo Zhicheng School International (NZSI) both offer the American AERO (American Education Reaches Out) curriculum with the College Board Advanced Placement examinations.
-Ningbo International School (NBIS) delivers the Cambridge International Primary and Secondary Curricula leading to iGCSE Examinations and A-Levels.
-Huamao Multicultural Education Academy is an IB World School and offers an international curriculum through the IB Primary Years Program for students ages 3–12 and the IB Diploma Program for students ages 16–19.
+Access International Academy Ningbo (AIAN) and Ningbo Zhicheng School International (NZSI) offer the American AERO (American Education Reaches Out) curriculum and College Board Advanced Placement programs.
+The Ningbo International School (NBIS) delivers the Cambridge International Primary and Secondary Curricula, leading to IGCSE and A-Level qualifications.
+Huamao Multicultural Education Academy is an IB World School, offering the IB Primary Years Programme and the International Baccalaureate Diploma Programme.